Inselnova Wiki Play

 How much favor at each stage, and when does it fade?4 levels over 14 days

 Favor is measured in levels, from 4 at a fresh landing down to 0.
 One level is shed every 3.5 days.
-Each level adds a number of supply copies to a qualifying fleet.
+Each level works a little harder on your first missions.
+"Raid loot relief" is how much of the picked-over depletion is set aside; "withdrawal spared" is how much of the return-trip loss is avoided; "settling boost" is added to your first colony's odds.

 A return after 7 or more days away lifts a lapsed Governor back to level 2, never higher, and never above their current level.